usr-lab/pepper-social/README.md

 * We recommend using a python virtual environment to manage Python dependencies.
 For this we recommend using [Anaconda](https://www.anaconda.com/), a powerful virtual environment and package management tool.

+* The Unity game engine is required.
+[Linux installation download link](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/page-2)

 ## Getting Started

-In order to run experiemnts using Unity, The following dependencies are necessary.

-#### Unity

-Of course, the Unity game engine is required.
-[Linux installation download link](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/page-2)
-This code has been tested on the following Unity verisions:
-+ Unity 2018.2.0b7.

 ### Creating a virtual Python environment using Anaconda